-One Of A Kind: John McCain's Indelible Place In American Politics
+McCain And Trump: How 2 Divergent Leaders Collided, Over And Over

 Absent from the Senate for much of the past year, McCain nonetheless remained a loud voice in statements against the use of torture and on matters of foreign policy — striking a strong tone against Russia all while at the same time Trump would lavish praise on the country and its leader, Vladimir Putin.

-The action that Trump would come to resent the most came in the wee morning hours of July 28, 2017, when McCain gave a dramatic "thumbs down" to the Senate GOP's plan to repeal the Affordable Care Act.
+The action that Trump would come to resent the most came in the wee morning hours of July 28, 2017, when McCain gave a dramatic thumbs down to the Senate GOP plan to repeal the Affordable Care Act.
 Having returned to the Senate shortly after his diagnosis of brain cancer, McCain's decision whether to vote "yay" or "nay" remained a mystery even among his own party's leadership.

-Then, he strode to the floor, stuck out his hand, and cast his no vote, sinking not only the bill's chances but any hopes of Republicans following through on their years-long promise to repeal and replace Obamacare.
+Then he strode to the floor, stuck out his hand, and cast his no vote, sinking not only the bill's chances but any hopes Republicans might have had of following through on a years-long promise to repeal and replace Obamacare.

-The almost-Shakespearean drama that played out was one Trump would love to reenact in the coming months to his voracious rally crowds.
+The almost-Shakespearean drama that played out was one Trump would love to re-enact in the coming months to his voracious rally crowds.
 He'd rarely use McCain's name, but it was clear who the president was talking about even as the senior senator was at home in Arizona fighting for his life.

 "We had it done folks, it was done, and then early in the morning somebody turned their hand in the wrong direction," Trump said in a May 2018 rally.
 "The person that voted that way only talked repeal and replace.
 He campaigned on it."

-Those comments came just after it leaked that a White House aide had said they didn't need to worry about McCain opposing their CIA nominee over interrogation techniques because, "He's dying anyway."
+Those comments came just after it leaked that a White House aide had said they didn't need to worry about McCain opposing their CIA nominee over interrogation techniques, because "he's dying anyway."

-McCain's final message and legacy: Humility, cooperation and dependence
+McCain's final message and legacy: humility, cooperation and dependence

-In one of McCain's final Senate floor speeches shortly after he returned following his ultimately fatal diagnosis, the lawmaker opined on the current caustic state of politics, the lack of compromise and underscoring the importance of Congress as a co-equal branch to the president, designed to be a check on the executive branch.
+In one of McCain's final Senate floor speeches shortly after he returned following his ultimately fatal diagnosis, the lawmaker opined on the current caustic state of politics and the lack of compromise and he underscored the importance of Congress as a co-equal branch to the president, designed to be a check on the executive branch.

 "I hope we can again rely on humility, on our need to cooperate, on our dependence on each other to learn how to trust each other again and by so doing better serve the people who elected us.
 Stop listening to the bombastic loudmouths on the radio and television and the Internet.
 To hell with them.
 They don't want anything done for the public good.
 Our incapacity is their livelihood," McCain bemoaned.

 And even in the midst of bruising political campaigns, McCain often tried to take the high road.
-The bitter 2000 South Carolina primary against eventual winner George W. Bush was marked by false allegations he had fathered a black child (when, in fact, he and his wife had adopted their daughter Bridget from a Bangladesh orphanage).
+The bitter 2000 South Carolina primary against eventual winner George W. Bush was marked by false allegations that he had fathered a black child (when, in fact, he and his wife had adopted their daughter Bridget from a Bangladesh orphanage).

-McCain's aides wanted to respond in kind, but he forbid them.
+McCain's aides wanted to respond in kind, but he forbade them.
 And in one instance where he did bow to political expediency on the issue of whether the Confederate flag should have been taken down from atop the South Carolina House, he later returned to the state to apologize — a rarity in politics even back then, let alone today.

 "I feared that if I answered honestly, I could not win the South Carolina primary," McCain said, calling for the flag's removal after the fact.
 "So I chose to compromise my principles.
 I broke my promise to always tell the truth."